b0noI/AIF2/source/docs/aif2-lib/alpha3/api/words.markdown

 ## Functions

 There are 2 main functions that can be used in Alpha3 about words:

 * generate words dictionary for the text;
-* find all tokens that represnet the Word;
+* find all tokens that represent the Word;
 * find the root token of the word.

 ## Dictionary generating

-For extracting words from text IDictBuilder instance should be instanciated:
+For extracting words from text IDictBuilder instance should be instantiated:

     final List<String> tokens = ...